c43721/MusicLibraryApp/README.md

 # MusicLibraryApp
- A music library that introduces the concepts of jQuery, JSON, and API requests (Written in TypeScript)
+ A music library that introduces the concepts of jQuery, JSON, and API requests